PoojaSunilkumar/FINAL-PROJECT/README.md

 # <b>A Robust Machine Learning Based System for Identification of Network Intrusions with Data Balancing</b> <div align="center">

-Intrusion detection systems' (IDSs) ability to protect company communication is crucial to cybersecurity.
-The reason for this is because intrusion detection systems play a crucial role as the initial defence against harmful assaults.
-Intruder detection using machine learning is becoming increasingly popular, but it still has some limitations that may be efficiently overcome by integrating diverse designs.
+Intrusion detection systems' (IDSs) using machine learning is becoming increasingly popular, but it still has some limitations that may be efficiently overcome by integrating diverse designs.
 So, this study's goal is to improve an efficiency of various IDS machine learning frameworks by addressing these issues through the application of data balancing approaches on two prominent datasets, the UNSWNB15 and